Marco Silva exclusive: Fulham boss discusses contract talks, January transfer window plans and personal milestones

 - Choose the Sky Sports push notifications you want! 🔔

-Ahead of the next test, a trip to Tottenham on Saturday evening, Silva dissected his way through the usual questions on Antonee Robinson's return to the pitch, the lack of a cutting edge in the final third and previewing the upcoming game, before a familiar topic was raised in the press room.
+Ahead of the next test, a trip to Tottenham on Saturday evening - live on Sky Sports - Silva dissected his way through the usual questions on Antonee Robinson's return to the pitch, the lack of a cutting edge in the final third and previewing the upcoming game, before a familiar topic was raised in the press room.
 His future at Craven Cottage.

 With his contract set to expire in 2026, talks are ongoing between Silva and the club.